Wine Investment Advice for the Private Investor

 - Beware of companies offering you a ‘fast buck’.
 Spreads and / or commissions render this unlikely, so a realistic outlook is advised

-- The WIA expects members to adhere rigidly to UK cold call regulations.
-If you are cold called, you have the right to know where the company in question obtained your details, which in turn will enable you to remove them should you wish.
-You can stop cold calls from UK companies by registering with the Telephone Preference Service at http://www.tpsonline.org.uk/tps/index.html.
+- The WIA expects members to adhere rigidly to current Data Protection Regulations and UK 'cold call' regulations at all times.
+If you are 'cold called', you have the right to know where the company in question obtained your details, which in turn will enable you to remove them should you wish to.
+You can confirm your Preference for how any company communicates with you and they must comply with the requirements of the General Data Protection Regulations 2018 in this regard and you can stop any potential cold calls from UK companies by registering with the Telephone Preference Service at http://www.tpsonline.org.uk/tps/index.html.

-If you are considering dealing with a non WIA member, please consider the following straightforward steps.
+If you are considering dealing with a new provider of fine wine investment services please consider the following straightforward steps.

 - Limited Companies are registered at Companies House.
 Check the company registration number, registered address and place of registration